MotusWTS/motusClient/inst/doc/upstream_api.md

    - return a list of all batches with detections of tags in project `projectID`, where the batchID is > `batchID`

-   - items in the return value are vectors (as they exist in the transfer tables):
+   - items in the return value are arrays (as they exist in the transfer tables):
       - batchID
       - deviceID